GregoireLamb/music_semantic_reconstruction/README.md

 ## Context

 This repository contain the code of my master thesis (and Projet de Fin d'Etude (PFE)).
-This work has been done for a joint degree between the INSA Lyon (département informatic) and the TU Wien (data science master's).
+This work has been done for a joint degree between the INSA Lyon (département informatique) and the TU Wien (MSc Data Science).

-The script of this thesis can be found here (link to be updatded).
+The script of the thesis can be found here (link to be updated).

 ## Introduction